 Our piano teachers have experiece teaching from very young students up to retired adults, and they teach a variety of styles from classical to popular music.
 Whatever your favorite style of music, our teachers are happy to help you become the pianist you want to be.
-You will learn the correct technique, fundamental music theory, and sight reading.
+You will learn the correct technique, how to memorize music, fundamental music theory, and sight reading.
 You do not have to have a piano at home to take lessons.
 A simple full size electronic keyboard will suffice for the first 6 months.
 Our piano teachers have warm personalities and enjoy sharing their love for the piano with you.

 - Free introductory piano lesson & evaluation Book Now!

 - Performing opportunities at the Recitals held at our school (which are free!) throughout the year and at other events

 - Flexible hours to accommodate your busy schedule

 - Piano lessons tailored to meet the individual needs of students

 Guide for buying your first piano

 What’s the right age to begin music lessons?